DogukanUrker/flaskBlog/README.md

 ## Known Issues

-- Redirect users to wrong pages on /post/[postID]
+- Redirect users to wrong pages

 _Commands in comment lines will be executed on final build._